 Almost all facelift lift candidates need tightening of the neck in addition to the facelift as the result wouldn't be nice to only have the face lifted and not the neck as well.
 Dr. Howard almost always includes tightening of the neck with his facelifts is achieve the most ideal results.
 In more severe cases neck laxity, an additional ancillary neck procedure may be neccesary.

-The Lifestyle Lift™ is a registered trademark owned by a recently bankrupt marketing company and not an actual "revolutionary" surgical procedure.
-They were a company that marketed a name to the general public, instead of the surgeon's credentials or surgical ability.
 Dr. Howard has performed facelifts, mid-facelifts, mini-facelifts for over 20 years.
-Dr. Howard has been performing minimal incision face lift procedures under local anesthesia with "twilight" for over 15 years.
-Dr. Howard has never been a physician employed by the Lifestyle Lift™ company where each physician was required to perform approximately 4-5 facelifts a day each with no guarantee your surgeon would be a board certified plastic surgeon.
-Instead, Dr. Howard has always offered his exclusive "One Facelift a Day Promise" where patient's receive the VIP treatment and are truly special!
+Dr. Howard has been performing minimal incision facelift procedures under local anesthesia with "twilight" for over 15 years.
+Dr. Howard has always offered his exclusive "One Facelift a Day Promise" where patient's receive the VIP treatment and are truly special as his ONLY PATIENT THAT DAY!